-Staff explained to the applicant upon project submittal that the height of the structure would be an item of contention.
-Residents of the Partridge Knolls neighborhood raised concerns about the height and mass of the structure as it relates to Wood Hollow Drive at the project's neighborhood meeting.
+In response to the initial design, residents of the Partridge Knolls neighborhood raised concerns about the height and mass of the structure given its physical relationship to Wood Hollow Drive.
 In response to this concern, the applicant lowered the south end of the building and stepped the building up to the north with the natural landforms.
-In addition, the applicant has been working closely with PG&E to accommodate the grading required to construct the access and parking without encroaching on the pipeline, and to grade the pad for the building to an elevation as low as possible.
+In addition, the applicant has continued to work closely with PG&E to identify and construct access and parking at lower elevations without encroaching on the pipeline, and to grade the pad for the building to an elevation as low as possible.
 The applicant is proposing to place the building between the natural hills, in the lowest area of the parcel possible and step it up with the natural topography to minimize the perceived height of the structure.